 Coleridge Way (51 miles / 82 km) http://www.visit-exmoor.co.uk/coleridge-way/coleridge-way-home-page

 Follow in the footsteps of the Romantic Poets, and take this stunning long distance route over the Quantock Hills and Exmoor National Park.
-Starting in Nether Stowey follow the quill waymarkers, and ending up in Lynmouth.
+Starting in Nether Stowey follow the quill waymarkers, and end up in Lynmouth.
 This path also links up to the South West Coast Path and Two Moors Way.

 Watchet to Washford Trail (2 miles / 3.5km) http://www.westsomersetmineralrailway.org.uk/welcome/sites-to-explore/watchet-washford/